gSchool/lti-dotnet-react-week-2/checkpoints/03-asynchronous-javascript.md

 * Write using both promises (return one joke) and async (return one joke).
 The functionality should be the same in but utilizing the two different practices.
 * As a stretch, as a user, I should be able to open an HTML file in the browser and click a button to get a joke.
 The joke should update each time I click a button.

-Submit the github  containing your work on the Asynchronous JavaScript below.
+Submit the github repo containing your work on the Asynchronous JavaScript below.

 ##### !end-question